 Just ten years ago, online video content was almost non-existent.
 Thanks to cell phones and social media all that has changed now.
-People can watch and create video from just about anywhere at anytime.
+People can watch and create videos from just about anywhere at any time.
 And they do.

 Video is the new text.
 So if you want to make money with your videos you are living in the perfect time to be able to do so.

 Of course, you can’t talk about an online video without mentioning YouTube.
 So that is where we will start.

 YouTube has molded the way we think about video — and not just online video.
 YouTube disrupted the traditional markets and paved the way for streaming services like Netflix and Hulu.
 In doing so, they managed to attract billions of viewers and become the world’s second-largest search engine.